jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-environment.md

     JUPYTERHUB_SINGLEUSER_APP: "..."
 ```

-To select the modern server:
+Specifically, use one of these options to select the modern server:

 ```yaml
 # this is the default with JupyterHub 2.0